eikek/binny/modules/microsite/docs/core.md

 The core module depends on the [fs2](https://fs2.io/) library to provide a convenient api.

-The main idea is to have a convenient and uniform api for storing/retrieving files across a variety of backends.
+The main idea is to have a uniform api for storing/retrieving files across a variety of backends.
 The most focus is on sql databases.
-The [jdbc](jdbc.md) and [pglo](pglo.md) module aim to provide an efficient way to store even large files in databases.
+The [jdbc](../jdbc) and [pglo](../pglo) module aim to provide an efficient way to store even large files in databases.
+But there is the [minio](../minio) module which provides a S3 compatible object storage backend.

 A file here is a `Binary[F]` which is a type alias for `Stream[F, Byte]`.
 The `BinaryAttributes` holds some attributes for a binary, the